 - The Basin Primary School Centenary.

 - Severe bushfire in Doongalla Area.

 - Goodwin Estate Kindergarten opens.

 - The Basin YWCA Friendly Circle formed.

 - 3rd The Basin Brownie pack formed.

 - Roy Ritchie awarded The Queens Long Service & Good Conduct Medal.

 - George Hill wins gold at the Culinary Olympics.

+- The Basin Fire Brigade obtains first set of breathing apparatus.

 - The Basin Boys Home Special School buildings purchased by the Education Department for use by The Basin Primary School.

-- Doongalla Adult Riding Club formed. - Land on The Triangle allocated for new Scout Hall. - The Basin Basketball Club junior girls team formed. - The Basin Fire Brigade purchases pagers.

-- The Basin Salvation Army Home No 2 closes and becomes a Convention Centre, renamed The Salvation Army Mountain Valley Convention Centre. - The Basin No. 2 Reservoir (off the top end of Bayview Crescent) finished. - The Basin Scouts sell their old land.
+- Doongalla Adult Riding Club formed. - Land on The Triangle allocated for new Scout Hall. - The Basin Basketball Club junior girls team formed. - The Basin Fire Brigade purchases pagers. - The Basin Salvation Army Home No 2 closes and becomes a Convention Centre, renamed The Salvation Army Mountain Valley Convention Centre. - The Basin No. 2 Reservoir (off the top end of Bayview Crescent) finished. - The Basin Scouts sell their old land.

-• Steel cables attached to oak tree in Doongalla road.
+Steel cables attached to oak tree in Doongalla road.
+1983

-- St. Bernadette's RC School opened (initially at St. Joseph's in Boronia). - The Basin Junior Field Naturalist Club formed. - The Basin Pensioners Association became known as The Basin Elderly Citizens Club. - Urban status to The Basin Fire Brigade. - "Ash Wednesday" bushfires.
-Forty-seven lives lost in Victoria. - 1st The Basin Venturers formed. - George Hill wins Australian Caterer of the year. - The Basin Theatre Group consolidates 2 blocks of land in Doongalla Road. - The Triangle upgraded with a car park, and a path beside it covered by a pergola.
+- St. Bernadette's RC School opened (initially at St. Joseph's in Boronia). - The Basin Junior Field Naturalist Club formed. - The Basin Pensioners Association became known as The Basin Elderly Citizens Club. - Urban status to The Basin Fire Brigade.

+- "Ash Wednesday" bushfires.
+Forty-seven lives lost in Victoria. - 1st The Basin Venturers formed. - George Hill wins Australian Caterer of the year. - The Basin Theatre Group consolidates 2 blocks of land in Doongalla Road. - The Basin Fire Brigade "Shaft Award" instigated. - The Triangle upgraded with a car park, and a path beside it covered by a pergola.
 Children's play equipment and barbecues installed. - The Basin Junior Fire Brigade reformed. - Permission of husbands no longer required for the issue of passports to wives. - Cottage homes closed at The Basin Salvation Army.

-- Erection of new Scout Hall on Triangle commences. - The Basin Red Cross closes. - Neil Whittorn takes over The Basin Post Office. - Snow in The Basin. - The Basin Theatre Group registered as an incorporated association. - First Carols by Candlelight in The Triangle. - Snow recorded in The Basin. - Oak tree in Doongalla Road classified by the National Trust. - Clubrooms erected at Lilydale Bowmans Club.
-1985 - The Basin Football Club Seniors win their second premiership (Div.
-3).
+- Erection of new Scout Hall on Triangle commences. - The Basin Red Cross closes. - Neil Whittorn takes over The Basin Post Office. - The Basin Theatre Group registered as an incorporated association. - First Carols by Candlelight in The Triangle. - Snow recorded in The Basin. - Oak tree in Doongalla Road classified by the National Trust. - Clubrooms erected at Lilydale Bowmans Club.

-- The Basin Primary School involved in Victoria's 150th year celebrations.
+- The Basin Football Club Seniors win their second premiership (Div.
+3). - The Basin Primary School involved in Victoria's 150th year celebrations.
 Time capsule containing school memorabilia buried. - The Basin Netball Club registered. - The Basin Central Shopping Centre opens. - The Basin Primary School opens a recycle shop. - Lookout tower at One Tree Hill closed for safety reasons.